AaltoSciComp/scicomp-docs/data/plans.rst

 * The Aalto RDM pages have a subsection dedicated to `data management plans <aaltordm_>`_.

-* The `DMPTuuli <https://www.dmptuuli.fi/>`_ is a combination template, instructions, and web form which makes it easy to do the mechanical assembly of DMPs.
-They also have `public docx/pdf templates <dmptuuli_templates_>`_ which can be used even without the web form.
-Aalto recommends this service, though be aware it helps you fill out a form, not plan your work.

 .. _aaltordm: https://www.aalto.fi/en/services/data-management-plan-dmp

 As some concrete suggestions: